 - Eldritch Abomination: Harry's contact with the will of Durin's Bane leaves him with this view, comparing it to the evil of Voldemort and noting that it's exponentially greater and more terrible - Voldemort, while vile, just wanted to dominate and rule.
 His evil was comprehensible, human evil.
 Durin's Bane, on the other hand, despises everything that exists in the light and wants to destroy it.

-- From Nobody to Nightmare: From the perspective of Sauron's forces, Harry goes from unwanted result of a failed ritual/potentially useful pawn and reliant on MacGyvered potions and parlour tricks, to a well-regarded friend of most members of the White Council, a student of Saruman, and one of the few to have faced Durin's Bane and lived (as a result, it holds a grudge).
-And then, he becomes the slayer of Scatha the Worm, wielder of Anguirel and a wand whose core is a heart-string of Scatha's, and one of a very few who's capable of matching the Witch-King of Angmar, temporarily unhousing him, and actually hurting him for the first time in who knows how long.
+- From Nobody to Nightmare: From the perspective of Sauron's forces, Harry goes from unwanted result of a failed ritual/potentially useful pawn and reliant on MacGyvered potions and parlour tricks, to a well-regarded friend of most members of the White Council (particularly Elrond and Saruman) with a standing invitation to join, one of the few to have faced Durin's Bane and lived (as a result, it holds a grudge), then the slayer of Scatha the Worm, wielder of Anguirel and a wand whose core is a heart-string of Scatha's, a deeply respected adviser to the Dwarves and Rohirrim alike, and one of a very few who's capable of matching the Witch-King of Angmar, temporarily unhousing him, and actually hurting him for the first time in who knows how long.

 - Good Is Not Nice: Saruman, as this is most of a millennium before he performed a FaceHeel Turn.
 Though brusque and at times impatient, he serves as a mentor to Harry, teaches him some important lessons, and personally helps craft Harry's metal and stone staff, with Harry being surprised in large part because Saruman doesn't seem the type to get his hands dirty.